nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Heading: Past, Present, and Future Shows
 - Subheading: Explore our exhibits celebrating local artists.
   - CTA: See current shows

 **3. Upcoming Show Section**

+- Heading: "Upcoming Shows"
+- Paragraph: Brief introduction to upcoming exhibitions
+- List or grid of upcoming exhiitions including:
+  - Thumbnail to medium sized images of each show
+  - Title, dates, and short artist bio/description
+  - **More info** button that would link to a more detailed page.

+**4. Past Shows Section**

+- Heading: See Our Past Shows
+- Grid or slidshow:
+  - Images of past shows with titles and dates
+  - Each image could link to a page with images

+**5. Artist Submissions Section**

+- Heading: Submit Your Artwork to Exhibit!
+- Paragraph: Brief paragraph encouraging artists to apply for shows
+- Artist Submission Form
+  - Form Fields:
+    - Name (text input)
+    - Email (email input)
+    - Medium (text input or radio buttons)
+    - Artwork image upload (file upload)
+    - Short Artist Bio and statement (text area)
+  - Button: Submit Your Work

+**6. Footer**

+- Same as home page

+---

+### Artist Directory Page Outline

+---

+**1. Header**

+- Same as home page

+**2. Hero Section**

+- Image: High quality image of feature art work currently or upcoming at the gallery
+- Heading: Past, Present, and Future Shows
+- Subheading: Explore our exhibits celebrating local artists.
+  - CTA: Browse our artists

+**3. Upcoming Show Section**